Luffy-Legens/Luffy-Legens/README.md

 **Luffy-Legens/Luffy-Legens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you familiar with me:

 - 🔭 I’m currently studying on **SJTU**
 - 🌱 I’m currently learning the **C++**, as well as Python